"March 6, 2013 -- Insomnia symptoms in middle age are strongly linked to the later development of heart failure, a large Norwegian study shows.

 - a history of alcohol or drug abuse;

-- mental illness such as bipolar disorder or schizophrenia.
+- mental illness such as bipolar disorder or schizophrenia; or

-Sodium oxybate may be habit forming and should be used only by the person it was prescribed for.
+Sodium oxybate may be habit forming.
 Never share sodium oxybate with another person, especially someone with a history of drug abuse or addiction.
 Keep the medication in a place where others cannot get to it.

 FDA pregnancy category B. Sodium oxybate is not expected to harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 It is not known whether sodium oxybate passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Tell your doctor if you are breast-feeding a baby.

 How should I take sodium oxybate (Xyrem)?